itmat/Normalization/README.md

 - Give `STUDY` directory a unique name.
 - Make sure the unaligned reads and alignment outputs(SAM files) are in each sample directory inside the `READS` folder.
 - All alignment files (SAM files) MUST have the same name.
+- SAM files should have unique read ids.

 <pre>
 STUDY